snicckers/nicks_blog/_posts/2020-09-10-flight-controller-pt1.md

 My overall plan for the project was as follows:
 1. Build a controller/stabiliser that worked on a single fixed axis
-2. Build a controller that worked in 3 degrees of freedom, attatched to a fixture
+2. Model & Simulate a quadcopter in MATLAB/Simulink
 3. Test the controller with unrestricted flight

 Project files for the single axis controller can be found at the following link: